-Everyone has the right to either oppose or support Keller ISD's upcoming Tax Ratification Election (TRE).
+Everyone has the right to either oppose or support Keller ISD's 2011 Tax Ratification Election (TRE).
 Regardless, it is important to check the facts before making a choice or trying to help others make theirs.

 - Why is Keller ISD’s tax rate higher than surrounding districts?

 Keller ISD’s combined tax rate IS higher than many of our neighboring districts due to the District having to open 21 new buildings in the last 10 years.
 The District’s operating rate is in fact the same as other districts.

 - Why does the district need the monies that would come from the Tax Ratification Election?

 Keller ISD is not just asking for more money.
 After already reducing our budget by $16 million, we anticipate experiencing a reduction in State funding in an amount close to an additional $16 Million.
 The tax ratification election, if passed, would “replace” those soon to be missing state dollars.

 - Why does Keller ISD continue to spend unwisely and expect the taxpayers to clean up the mess?

 Keller ISD has been recognized by the State of Texas Comptroller for being one of the most efficient in the state.
 We have been categorized as a “very low” spender by the State.
 Keller ISD spent just 2.6% on administration last year.

 - Why is Keller ISD asking to raise taxes instead of simply making cuts like other companies?

 Keller ISD has cut millions of dollars from its budget over the last several years, and has already cut $16 million for next year before the state’s cuts.